MHasan1234/Recruitment-Management-System/README.md

 Resume Uploads: Applicants can upload their resumes (PDF and DOCX only) using multer.

-Resume Parsing: Integrates with a third-party API (apilayer.com) to parse uploaded resumes and extract key information (skills, education, experience) [cite: 7, 50-51].
+Resume Parsing: Integrates with a third-party API (apilayer.com) to parse uploaded resumes and extract key information (skills, education, experience)

 Job Management: Admins can create and manage job openings.